 Jeff has been showing competitively since he was five years old.
 He began taking in outside training horse when he was only 10 years old.
 From a young age, he had a deep understanding of what a horse needed, which made it easy for him to train horses, and even to deal with behavioral issues.
 Jeff turned those talents into a career, and has competed professionally in many shows throughout North America.
 He has had a very versatile career, training in a wide range of disciplines, from western events to show jumping to racing and more.
 Jeff has proved that no matter what type of discipline you choose to do, the basics of good horse training are all the same.
 This is what has enabled him to successfully train horses in many equine disciplines.

-This is Jeff’s brand.
+Jeff’s brand.
 It is always located on the left hip of a horse.
 If you see this brand, it means the horse was trained and/or owned by Jeff at one time.